Taxonomies, Ontologies and Knowledge Graphs: a primer

 Systems Thinking

 One of those messy jobs done in software is obtaining and translating what I called the "assumed structure" that exists in peoples heads.
-This has to be done to write good UI components and copy in your software, and to define things like data models efficiently.
-But by building software, this is already implictly happening - so it is often done badly.
+This has to be done to write good UI components and copy in your software, and to define things like data models efficiently (it’s the mental map of how people think things work).
+But because it’s already happening implicitly, it’s often done badly.

 But this has some super cool stuff in it that doesn't get mentioned often, so let's give them some love below, although I apologise in advance for their extremely dry names: